Islamic views on sin: Major sins: Al-Kaba'ir

 These references do not constitute all major sins in Islam or the extensive list of good deeds.
 There are over fifty-four other notable major sins and countless good deeds.
 Even the smallest act of kindness such as a friendly word or a smile is considered a good deed and rewardable kind act.
 Some within this list also represent the opinions of particular scholars and so they do not perfectly represent Islam.
 Islam encourages all of mankind to work to do good deeds every day and to avoid bad deeds/sins, to be the best they can be.

 In addition to what Muslim scholars agree are the principal seven sins, the idea exists that the major sins extend far past the seven.
-These additional transgressions, potentially up to seventy, are not universally settled upon nor are they explicitly stated in the Qur'an, however they are thought to be implied by the text.
+These additional transgressions, potentially up to seventy, are not universally settled upon and nor are they explicitly stated in the Qur'an, however they are thought to be implied by the text.
 The supplementary sins as a whole lack the spiritual gravity of the original seven and include things such as drinking alcohol and eavesdropping.